Continental Innovates with Rancher and Kubernetes

 w

-sudo ros config set mounts "[['/dev/mmcblk0p3','/mnt/docker','ext4','']]"
+to format the disksudo ros config set mounts "[['/dev/mmcblk0p3','/mnt/docker','ext4','']]"

-sudo system-docker restart docker
+to mount the Docker rootsudo system-docker restart docker

-sudo cp -R /var/lib/docker/* /mnt/docker
+).sudo cp -R /var/lib/docker/* /mnt/docker

 Available as of v1.5.2